FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 ## What are uplifts?
 - Most of our pull requests go against master ("Nightly")
-- If approved by the reviewers, the owner then typically submits the same pull request against the other branches ("Dev", "Beta", "Release") as needed
+- If approved by the reviewers, the owner then typically submits the same pull request against the other branches ("Beta", "Release") as needed
 - The [uplift approvers](https://github.com/brave/brave-browser/wiki/Triage-Guidelines#uplift-approvers) will take a look at those pull requests and approve/deny
 - These PRs cannot be merged until CI passes (or have only known failures) and the owner of the PR tests that their fix works on Nightly.
 - If an uplift has been sitting for too long, it is the responsibility of the person that requested the uplift to make sure it gets approved and to ping the needed people.